garbagepatch/okLims22-azure/okLims/wwwroot/adminlte/components/bootstrap-timepicker/README.md

 Status
 ======
-Please take a look at the `CHANGELOG.md` and the Requests tab for Requests we're working on and their relative priorities.
+Please take a look at the `CHANGELOG.md` and the ScheduleEvents tab for ScheduleEvents we're working on and their relative priorities.

 Installation